 If you are having trouble moving your website between accounts, or just don't have the time, DreamHost currently offers a Content Move service that takes care of that for you.
 You can find more information in the DreamHost Website migration services article.

-The steps below explain how to manually migrate your data.
+The following steps describe how to manually migrate your data.
 This only applies if you prefer to migrate the content of your site on your own (and not use the DreamHost migration service).

 First step for NEW account owners